thephez/docs-core/docs/dashcore/wallet-arguments-and-commands-dashd.md

   -rpccookiefile=<loc>
        Location of the auth cookie.
 Relative paths will be prefixed by a net-specific datadir location. (default: data dir)

+  -rpcexternaluser=<users>
+       List of comma-separated usernames for JSON-RPC external connections

+  -rpcexternalworkqueue=<n>
+       Set the depth of the work queue to service external RPC calls (default:
+       16)

   -rpcpassword=<pw>
        Password for JSON-RPC connections